-Revenue

-- Property taxes increased \$1,100,000 due to an increase in levy up to the tax cap limit and a slight increase in payments in lieu of taxes (PILOTS) - State and Federal Aid rose by \$990,000 driven by higher Building and BOCES expense driven aid.
+- > Revenue - Property taxes increased \$1,395,000 due to an increase in levy up to the tax cap limit and a slight increase in payments in lieu of taxes (PILOTS) - State and Federal Aid rose by \$806,000 driven by higher Building and BOCES expense driven aid. - > Expenditures - An increase in total wages of \$877,000 due to contractual wage increases. - Employee benefits decreased by \$39,000 due on lower health insurance and retirement system costs. - Increased BOCES expenses of \$491,000 resulted from higher special education and the purchase of student computer devices.

-Expenditures

-- An increase in total wages of \$1,600,000 due to restoration of positions and contractual wage increases - Employee benefits increased by \$974,000 due to higher health insurance and retirement system costs - Increased BOCES expenses of \$1,400,000 resulted from higher purchase of student computer devices.